-The Fletcher School program offers a student to teacher ratio of six to one (6:1) and is based on the principles of the Orton-Gillingham approach to teaching reading, writing, spelling, math, and all subject areas as part of a total language system.
+The Fletcher School program offers an average student-to-teacher ratio of six to one (6:1) and is based on the principles of the Orton-Gillingham approach to teaching reading, writing, spelling, math, and all subject areas as part of a total language system.
 Our instruction is sequential, cumulative, and repetitious in order to achieve mastery and ensure success for the student.

 - North Carolina Association of Independent Schools